 How do you identify signers for a remote online notarization?

-Updated 4-20-21.
 When it comes to remote online notarization (RON), there is one question Notaries ask more than any other: How do you identify a signer who can be hundreds or even thousands of miles away while the notarization takes place?
 The answer depends on your state's laws — and the technology platform being used to perform the notarization.

 Can traditional identification be used for RON?

-Many states that have permanent RON statutes and rules allow Notaries to identify a remote document signer using two traditional methods of identification used in paper notarizations and one new method unique to RON.
+Most states that have permanent RON statutes and rules allow Notaries to identify a remote document signer using two traditional methods of identification used in paper notarizations and one new method unique to RON.
 These methods are personal knowledge, a credible witness, or a multi-part identity verification process.

-While personal knowledge and a credible witness may be used to verify the identity of a signer for a RON in many states, these states typically do not allow a signer to produce the third, most-used type of traditional identification in paper notarizations: a single identification card or credential.
+While personal knowledge and a credible witness may be used to verify the identity of a signer for a RON in most states, these states typically do not allow a signer to produce the third, most-used type of traditional identification in paper notarizations: a single identification card or credential.
 Instead of allowing the signer to be identified by simply showing their driver's license or passport, these states require the signer to pass a multi-part identity verification process.
 In some states, this is called "identity proofing."

 RON identification process

-Since most experts believe it is inherently insecure to allow a signer to be identified for a RON merely by flashing an identification card on camera, many states have devised an alternative process to verify a signer's identity that is aimed mitigating the risk of imposters standing in during a remote notarization.
+Since most experts believe it is inherently insecure to allow a signer to be identified for a RON merely by flashing an identification card on camera, many states have devised an alternative process to verify a signer's identity that is aimed mitigating the risk of imposters standing in during a remote online notarization.
 Some states that permit RONs require the signer to successfully pass all three of the steps described below while others require a minimum of two.

 Remote ID presentation